Parkway Tree Information

 If you wish to discuss an original idea or another unique way to contribute to our parks, please do not hesitate to contact our staff.

-It should be understood that donations to the parks for items in no way constitutes ownership of the item, the land upon which it is situated, or the surrounding area.
-All gifts to the City of Kenosha Park Division are accepted on the basis that the donated item will be maintained for 10 years in the original locations, or in an area near the original location, after which the disposition of the gift is at the sole discretion of the City of Kenosha Park Division.
+It should be understood that donations to the parks in no way constitutes ownership of the item, the land upon which it is situated, or the surrounding area.
+All gifts to the City of Kenosha Department of Parks are accepted on the basis that the donated item will be maintained for 10 years in the original locations, or in an area near the original location, after which the disposition of the gift is at the sole discretion of the City of Kenosha Department of Parks.
 Furthermore, the City retains the right to use lands adjacent to the donated item as it deems appropriate, or to relocate the item if redevelopment of the area warrants this action.